 Currently, I am an Assistant Professor of English at High Point University.
 At HPU, I specialize in professional and technical writing.
 As a professor, I am dedicated to helping my students grow their professional and technical writing skills in a variety of undergraduate and graduate courses.

 Formerly, I worked as the Associate Director of Composition and an instructor of professional and technical writing at USF.
 I earned my Ph.D. in Technical Communication and Rhetoric at Texas Tech University in 2014.

 I earned my Master’s degree in English from the University of South Florida in 2010.
 I also served as the First Year Composition program’s Teacher Mentoring Coordinator.

-Most recently, I worked at the University of Colorado – Colorado Springs as an instructor of Professional and Technical Writing.
+While completing my Ph.D. dissertation, I worked at the University of Colorado (CS) as an instructor of Professional and Technical Writing.
 Before that, I worked at Texas Tech University as an instructor of composition, and I also served as the Assistant Director of Composition, a position in which I worked closely with the program director and University Writing Center to co-administrate the First-Year-Writing program.
 At TTU, I was also awarded the title of “Outstanding Ph.D.
 Document Instructor,” a designation bestowed to an instructor exhibiting the highest level of assessment practices.
-In addition, I received a Texas Tech University TEACH Fellowship.

 If you have any questions or comments about my experiences, please feel free to email me at email@example.com.